How to Know When to Harvest Cilantro

 If you see these little seed pods on your plant, that means it is getting ready to go to seed.

 Cilantro is delish, but can definitely be a source of frustration for gardeners.
 I hope these tips on how to harvest cilantro have helped!
-It’s lots of fun planting your own organic herb seeds, growing them, and then using them in your kitchen.
+It’s lots of fun planting your own herb seeds, growing them, and then using them in your kitchen.

 See ya next time!

 P.S.
 If you want to get the most out of all of your garden produce, click here to check out my post on how to preserve all of that zucchini you grow!